 Where organisations intend to collect and use anonymous data, they should ensure the information is not reasonably identifiable or reasonably capable of being re-identified through, for example, matching the information to other datasets.
 See ‘De-identification in practice’ in Key Concepts.

 Providing an anonymity option is also consistent with IPP 1.1, which states organisations should not collect personal information unless it is necessary for one or more of their functions or activities.
 If an organisation can achieve its function or activity without collecting personal information and allow an individual to remain anonymous, it should do so.

 IPP 8 is also relevant to the conduct of human research under IPP 2.1(c).
-As discussed at paragraph 2.55 in the IPP 2 Chapter of these Guidelines, limitations around use and disclosure under IPP 2.1(c) are not an issue where researchers collect information anonymously – whether this is directly from the individuals concerned, or indirectly using existing datasets held by other organisations.
+Limitations around use and disclosure under IPP 2.1(c) are not an issue where researchers collect information anonymously – whether this is directly from the individuals concerned, or indirectly using existing datasets held by other organisations.

 IPP 8 should also be read in conjunction with IPP 5 and IPP 1.3(f).
-The concept of transparency in IPP 5 and the requirement to take reasonable steps to notify individuals under IPP 1.3 when collecting information suggest if an organisation has an anonymity option, it should be offered at the appropriate time to allow the individual to make an informed decision.
+The concepts of openness and transparency in IPP 5, and the requirement to take reasonable steps to notify individuals under IPP 1.3 when collecting information, suggest that, if an organisation has an anonymity option, it should be offered at the appropriate time to allow the individual to make an informed decision.

-Case Study 8B: Communicating when anonymity is not practicable
+Case Study 8C: Communicating when anonymity is not practicable

 The Complainant had an anonymous account with Organisation A, and, after some time, the card for the account became faulty and required replacement.
 The Complainant was advised by Organisation A that to obtain a replacement card, they would have to provide personal information.